 In a perfect world, you build a 3-Generation Testamentary Trust in your Will.
 When you die, your Estate is tax-free for 80 years.
 A 3-Generation Testamentary Trust washes out the de-facto death duties: Capital Gains Tax, Stamp Duty and income tax.
 But this is not a perfect world.
-People die without tax effective Wills.
-Sadly, at times, a mother or father die with children under 18-years.
+People die without tax-effective Wills.
+Sadly, at times, a mother or father dies with children under 18 years.
 This story is about those unfortunate souls.

 There is no point reading this article if the dead person has no children under 18 years of age.